cs31415/cs31415.github.io/_posts/2023-02-10-async-programming-1.md

 ### IO-bound operations

-Asynchronous methods are marked with the `async` modifier and immediately return with a token of type `Task` or `Task<T>` which can be used to retrieve the result of the operation which is of type `T`.
-Async methods that don't return any data return the non-generic `Task` type.
+Asynchronous methods are marked with the `async` modifier and immediately return with a token of type `Task` or `Task<T>` which can be "awaited" to retrieve the result of the operation which is of type `T`.
+The non-generic `Task` type is returned by async methods that don't return any data (return type `void`).

 **Example:**

 Consider a web service that returns a random activity.
-The `GetAsync` method is invoked for the `/api/activity` endpoint.
-This method is marked with the `async` modifier, since it is an asynchronous method.
-It makes an HTTP call to an external API using the `_httpClient.GetAsync` async method. `HttpClient`'s `GetAsync` method is an asynchronous method that returns a `Task<HttpResponse>` type - a token that can be used to retrieve a result of type `HttpResponse`.
+The `/api/activity` endpoint maps to the `GetAsync` asynchronous method.
+This method is marked with the `async` modifier and has an `Async` suffix by convention.
+It makes an HTTP call to an external API using the `_httpClient.GetAsync` asynchronous method, which returns an object of type `Task<HttpResponse>` - a token that can be used to retrieve a result of type `HttpResponse`.

-Asynchronous methods are suffixed with `Async` to distinguish them from synchronous methods.
-The `Task<HttpResponse>` type is a token that is returned immediately while the HTTP call runs in the background.
-This token can be `awaited` to simulate a synchronous flow.
-This will ensure that the subsequent statement isn't executed until the result from the async HTTP call is available.
+The `Task<HttpResponse>` token is returned immediately while the HTTP network call runs in the background.
+This token can be "awaited" to simulate a synchronous flow where the subsequent statement (`var content = response.Content;`) isn't executed until the result from the async HTTP call is available.

 ```
 using System.Net.Http;using System.Threading.Tasks;using System.Web.Http;using Newtonsoft.Json.Linq;namespace async_samples.Controllers{    public class ActivityController : ApiController    {        private static HttpClient _httpClient;        static ActivityController()        {            _httpClient = new HttpClient();        }        [Route("api/activity")]        public async Task<string> GetAsync()        {            var uri = "https://www.boredapi.com/api/activity";            var response = await _httpClient.GetAsync(uri);            var content = response.Content;            if (content != null)            {                var responseJson = await content.ReadAsStringAsync();                if (!string.IsNullOrEmpty(responseJson))                {                    dynamic jObj = JObject.Parse(responseJson);                    return jObj.activity?.ToString();                }            }            return null;        }    }}
 ```

-By itself, this is a real benefit, since the calling thread that would have remained blocked during the HTTP call is now released to the threadpool and can service other web requests.
-The web service's throughput can be much higher.
+By itself, this is a real benefit, since the calling thread that would have remained blocked during the HTTP call is now returned to the threadpool and can handle web requests waiting in the queue.
+The web service can now handle much more traffic.
 But it gets even better.

 ### Async tasks in parallel

-The caller can choose to do other things if the result of the HTTP call isn't immediately required and only await the token when it's result is required.
+The caller can choose to do other work instead of "awaiting" if the result of the HTTP call isn't immediately required.
+The "await" can be deferred until a point where the code can't continue without the HTTP result.
 This can make a big difference in execution time since we can now have independent tasks running in parallel.

-As an example, if we wanted to return 10 activities instead of one, we could write something like this.
+For example, if we wanted to return 10 activities instead of one, we could write something like this.
 This would suspend the thread for the duration of each HTTP call, effectively serializing them:

 ```
 [Route("api/activities/serial")]public async Task<string[]> GetListSerialAsync(int n = 10){	var activities = new List<string>();	for (int i = 0; i < n; i++)	{		activities.Add(await GetAsync());	}	return activities.ToArray();}